 A hypoxic brain injury is caused by a partial reduction in the oxygen supply to the brain.
 Although hypoxic brain injuries differ from anoxic brain injuries in that the brain is not completely deprived of oxygen, the consequences of such an injury may still be severe.
 Hypoxic brain injuries are commonly sustained through anesthesia, choking, or strangulation, and can also occur at birth.
-If you or a loved one has experienced a hypoxic brain injury, an experienced traumatic brain injury lawyer could help you recover compensation.
-Let a seasoned Glastonbury traumatic brain injury lawyer could help you recover damages.
+If you or a loved one has experienced a hypoxic brain injury, an experienced attorney could help you recover compensation.
+Contact our firm today to discuss your unique case with a dedicated Glastonbury hypoxic brain injury lawyer.

 Effects of Hypoxic Brain Injuries